Stop! Your Lease Extension in Weybridge Could Be FREE

 If you are facing a significant premium because your lease in Weybridge has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Weybridge lease extension
+Top reasons for Weybridge lease extension

 An extended lease has roughly the same value as a freehold

-Mortgage lenders will not grant a mortgage on a short lease
+Mortgage lenders may decide not to grant a mortgage with a short lease

 Lender Requirement

-Bank of Scotland
+Royal Bank of Scotland

-Weybridge Lease Extension Example Cases:
+Weybridge Lease Extension Case Studies:

 Weybridge case: